system-sudo/procedures/Monitoring/alert_manager/run_as_a_service.md

-## 🛠️ Step-by-Step Guide to Create Prometheus as a Service
+## 🛠️ Step-by-Step Guide to Create Alertmanager as a Service
 ```sh
 sudo apt update -y
 ```